-I intervened within empty office spaces and invited photographer Marieke Gras to capture the process.
+During the process I intervened within empty office spaces and invited photographer Marieke Gras to capture the process.

 Founder of ‘Studio Zeitgeist’ and Trendwatcher Farid Tabarki mentioned me and part of my graduation project in his column in the Dutch newspaper ‘Het Financieele Dagblad.’